pantolin/qugar/_sources/generated/demos/demo_div_thm_no_fenicsx.md.txt

     Args:
-        facet_points (npt.NDArray[dtype]): Array of points on the facet. facet_weights (npt.NDArray[dtype]): Array of weights for the quadrature points. facet_id (int): Identifier for the facet, used to determine the constant direction and side.
+        facet_points (npt.NDArray[dtype]): Array of points on the facet. facet_weights (npt.NDArray[dtype]): Array of weights for the quadrature points. local_face_id (int): Identifier for the facet, used to determine the constant direction and side.

     Returns:
         Tuple[npt.NDArray[dtype], npt.NDArray[dtype], npt.NDArray[dtype]]: